-Dr Bon-Kyoung Koo has been recruited to the WellCome Trust - Medical Research Council Cambridge Stem Cell Institute (CSCI) in 2013.
-He has the unique experience of studying the role of endosomal E3 ubiquitin ligases in two major signalling pathways, which makes him a leading expert in this field.
-Dr Koo is a well-experienced mouse geneticist with broad experience in the field of E3 ubiquitin ligases.
-Dr Koo is part of the Marie Curie Initial Training Network "WntsApp" and was recently awarded with the Sir Henry Dale Fellowship.
-This Fellowship brings together the Royal Society and the Wellcome Trust to supporting the future leaders of biomedical research.
+Bon-Kyoung Koo has the unique experience of studying the role of endosomal E3 ubiquitin ligases in two major signalling pathways, which makes him a leading expert in this field.
+He is an experienced mouse geneticist with broad experience in the field of E3 ubiquitin ligases.

 A 'Must-Read' before you apply:

 I will only consider those who made a deep thought about joining my lab.